CartoDB/mobile-sdk/doc/getting_started.md

 - Xamarin: there is no individual download package for Xamarin, download [nuget](https://www.nuget.org/packages/CartoMobileSDK/) instead

-- Windows Phone: Install the [Visual Studio Extension Package](https://msdn.microsoft.com/en-us/library/bb166441.aspxf) from Windows and see the [Windows Phone implementation](/docs/carto-engine/mobile-sdk/mobile-platforms-implementation/#windows-phone-implementation) details
+- Windows Phone: please ask from mobile-support@carto.com if you are interested

 ## Registering your Mobile App

-You must register your mobile applications under your CARTO account settings.
+You must register your mobile applications under your CARTO.com account settings.
 Once an app is added, you can retrieve the mobile app API Key and manage its settings.

 The following procedure describes how to register mobiles apps under your account settings.
 While the number of mobile apps is unlimited, application quota consumption rules are enforced based on your account plan.
 [Contact us](mailto:sales@carto.com) if you have questions about your mobile account options.